Policy 5401 - Travel Policy

 Only University employees on official business of Louisiana Tech University are allowed to operate or ride in University- owned vehicles.

 The authorizing Unit Head is responsible for ensuring that the persons operating University-owned, leased, or private vehicles on official University business have a valid driver’s license and do not have a record of violating State or local vehicle laws.

 In the event of an accident, the appropriate law enforcement agency must be notified immediately.
 In the glove compartment of each vehicle is a packet that contains instructions on the procedures to follow in case of an accident.
-The appropriate Unit Head should then notify the Office of the Assistant Vice President for Administration and Facilities.
+The appropriate Unit Head should then notify the Office of the Associate Vice President for Administration and Facilities.